 The internal auditor's role includes giving advice on financial matters and performing a range of checks on the Academy Trust's financial systems.
 The internal auditor is employed to report 3 times per annum on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities.
-2022/23 internal auditor checks focused on (i) standard internal control review checks (ii) Review of the Trust's governance (iii) Review of HR & payroll processes and progress of 2021/22 management letter actions
+2023/24 internal auditor checks focused on (i) standard internal control review checks (ii) Review of Going Concern (iii) Review of 22/23 audit management findings, website compliance and Academy Trust Handbook 'MUSTS'.